zephyrproject-rtos/zephyr/doc/reference/kernel/data_passing/stacks.rst

 Defining a Stack
 ================

-A stack is defined using a variable of type :c:type:`k_stack`.
+A stack is defined using a variable of type :c:struct:`k_stack`.
 It must then be initialized by calling :c:func:`k_stack_init` or :c:func:`k_stack_alloc_init`.
 In the latter case, a buffer is not provided and it is instead allocated from the calling thread's resource